lucidrains/meshgpt-pytorch/README.md

     - [x] figure out how to auto-derive `face_edges` directly from faces and vertices
     - [x] embed any derived values (area, angles, etc) from the vertices before sage convs
     - [ ] add an extra graph conv stage in the encoder, where vertices are enriched with their connected vertex neighbors, before aggregating into faces. make optional
+    - [ ] allow for encoder to noise the vertices, so autoencoder is a bit denoising. consider conditioning decoder on noise level, if varying

 - [ ] transformer
     - [x] properly mask out eos logit during generation